proxmox/proxmox-backup/docs/administration-guide.rst

 Binary Data (BLOBs)
 ^^^^^^^^^^^^^^^^^^^

-This type is used to store smaller (< 16MB) binaries like configuration data.
+This type is used to store smaller (< 16MB) binary data such as configuration files.
 Larger files should be stored as image archive.

 .. caution:: Please do not store all files as BLOBs.
 Instead, use the file archive to store whole directory trees.